Can You Take Komjath's Inaccessible Away?

-Recall that a poset $P$ satisfies the Knaster condition if every uncountable subset $A$ of $P$ contains an uncountable subset $B$ such that the elements of $B$ are pairwise compatible.
+Recall that a poset $P$ satisfies the \emph{Knaster condition} if every uncountable subset $A$ of $P$ contains an uncountable subset $B$ such that the elements of $B$ are pairwise compatible.
 Note that Knaster condition is stronger than ccc.
-Moreover, if $P$ satisfies the Knaster condition then it does not add new cofinal branches to $\omega_1$-trees and its iteration with any ccc poset is ccc. \begin{prop}\cite{walks}\footnote{See the proof of Theorem 7.5.9.} The poset $Q$ satisfies the Knaster condition. \end{prop}
+Moreover, if $P$ satisfies the Knaster condition then it does not add new cofinal branches to $\omega_1$-trees and its iteration with any ccc poset is ccc. \begin{prop}[Theorem 7.5.9. in \cite{walks}] The poset $Q$ satisfies the Knaster condition. \end{prop}